 If your kitty has a parasitic or bacterial infection, test results will help determine which therapy will be most effective in treating your cat's condition.

-In order to treat your cat's bronchitis symptoms, your veterinarian will need to diagnose the underlying cause of the condition.
+To treat your cat's bronchitis symptoms, your veterinarian will need to diagnose the underlying cause of the condition.
 Treatment may also require changes to your cat's environment.

 Since cats with bronchitis will often have more sensitive airways than ones without, irritating particles in the air may make their symptoms much more severe.
-Your vet will strongly recommend minimizing their exposure to sprays, dust and cigarette or fireplace smoke if possible.
+Your vet will strongly recommend minimizing their exposure to sprays, dust, and cigarette or fireplace smoke if possible.

 Oral or inhaled corticosteroids are anti-inflammatory drugs that can help to reduce inflammation and swelling of the airway walls.
-It’s important to note that side effects may include increased appetite, increased thirst and anxiety and increased urination.
+It’s important to note that side effects may include increased appetite, increased thirst and anxiety, and increased urination.

 There are also antibiotic treatments for bronchitis in cats if the condition is caused by a bacterial infection.
 Your cat may be assisted in coughing up secretions and buildup with mist or steam to loosen them.
-Proper hygiene, rest and warmth will all be key for your feline companion as they recover from this condition.
+Proper hygiene, rest, and warmth will all be key for your feline companion as they recover from this condition.

 With the proper management, symptoms can often be controlled and damage to the bronchi can be slowed or stopped.
 Some cats may have a sudden severe asthma attack that can prove fatal, despite dedicated medical assistance.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.